earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 }
 ```

-With the atmosphere data and the gas mapping dictionary, you can compute the gas optics using the [compute_gas_optics](pyrte_rrtmgp.rrtmgp_gas_optics.GasOpticsAccessor) accessor.
+With the atmosphere data and the gas mapping dictionary, you can compute the gas optics using the {class}`compute_gas_optics<pyrte_rrtmgp.rrtmgp_gas_optics.GasOpticsAccessor>` accessor.

 ```python
 gas_optics = rrtmgp_gas_optics.compute_gas_optics(